friendly-bits/geoip-shell/README.md

 * ip lists are fetched either from **RIPE** (regional Internet registry for Europe, the Middle East and parts of Central Asia) or from **ipdeny**.
 Both sources provide updated ip lists for all regions.

-* All firewall rules and ip sets required for geoip blocking to work are created automatically during installation or setup.
+* All firewall rules and ip sets required for geoblocking to work are created automatically during the initial setup.

+* Supports automated interactive setup for easy configuration.

+* Automates creating auxiliary firewall rules based on user's preferences (for example, when configuring on a host in whitelist mode, geoip-shell will detect LAN subnets and suggest to add them to the whitelist)

-* Implements optional (enabled by default) persistence of geoip blocking across system reboots and automatic updates of the ip lists.
+* Implements optional (enabled by default) persistence of geoblocking across system reboots and automatic updates of the ip lists.

-* After installation, a utility is provided to check geoip status and firewall rules or change country codes and geoip-related config.
+* After installation, a utility is provided to check geoblocking status and firewall rules or change country codes and geoblocking-related config.

+* Supports inbound and outbound geoblocking.

+* Supports ipv4 and ipv6.

+* Supports running on OpenWrt.

 ### **Reliability**:
 - Downloaded ip lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.